-(Advising forms available at http://bumperscollege.uark.edu/forms.exampleadvisingform.pdf)
+(Advising forms available at: https://bumperscollege.uark.edu/current-students/advising.php)

-- 9 hours of Broadening electives (Bumpers College courses taken outside of ENSC). - 36 hours of upper-division coursework (3000 level or above). - 6 hours of Communications (COMM 1313 and CSES 3023 or AGED 3143). - In addition to university and college requirements, students must meet other defined departmental requirements specific to each major and concentration.
-Bumpers College courses outside of the major may be included in departmental requirements. - Students who are exempt from ENGL 1013 and/or ENGL 1023 must enroll in 3-6 hours of English, Communications, Literature or Foreign Languages to fulfill requirements of English/ Communications. - Residency All students must have a minimum residence requirement of 36 weeks and 30 semester hours.
+- 9 hours of Broadening electives (Bumpers College courses taken outside of ENSC). - 36 hours of upper division course work (3000 level or above). - 6 hours of Communications (COMM 1313 and CSES 3023 or AGED 3143). - In addition to university and college requirements students must meet other defined departmental requirements specific to each major and concentration.
+Bumpers College courses outside of the major may be included in departmental requirements. - Residency All students must have a minimum residence requirement of 36 weeks and 30 semester hours.
 The senior year must be completed in residence on campus unless a senior has already met the minimum residency requirement.
 This student will be permitted to earn not more than 12 of the last 30 hours in extension or correspondence courses or in residence at another accredited institution granting the baccalaureate degree.
 No more than six of these 12 hours may be correspondence courses.